StavrosChatzipavlidis/AB-Testing-Game-Engagement/README.md

 Conclusion:

 The A/B test results suggest that the modifications introduced in the gate_40 version do not have a significant impact on user engagement (game rounds played) compared to the baseline gate_30 version.
-However, further analysis may be warranted to explore other factors influencing user behavior and retention.

 ## A/B Testing for Player Retention at Week 1 and Week 7